Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Little Suzy from Millbury, OH

 This may seem like a good idea but here in Georgia, and many other places in the south, we have lots of little lizards and frogs.
 Several years ago I tried yellow sticky pads for white flies with horrible results.
-It didn't take me long to vow never to use it again.
-Be careful.
-It can trap and kill butterflies, and any other little critter that gets too close.

 I posted this in response to a previous comment about using packaging tape as a way to keep ants out of a hummingbird feeder.
 Please pardon me for reposting here, but I noted the comment about using fly paper and thus I would like to repeat my prior caution.
 I worked at a wildlife rehabilitation center.
 A wren was brought to us one day completely featherless.
 He had become stuck to flypaper and literally every little feather he had was removed from his body in his struggles to free himself.
 It seems people have been lucky in that no birds have become stuck to their packaging tape or flypaper, but please take this into consideration before you use these methods to deter ants.
 Thanks!